facebook/react-native-website/docs/the-new-architecture/custom-cxx-types.md

 }
 ```

 In the implementation, the object that represents the `Address` is a `jsi::Object`.
-To extract the values from this object, we need to use the accessors provided by `JSI` (If you want to learn more about `JSI`, have a look at this [great talk](https://youtu.be/oLmGInjKU2U?feature=shared) from App.JS 2024):
+To extract the values from this object, we need to use the accessors provided by `JSI`:

 - `getProperty()` retrieves the property from and object by name.
 - `asString()` converts the property to `jsi::String`.